shioyama/michie/README.md

 #=> returns value memoized by Michie
 ```

-Unlike other memoization libraries which use `alias_method` to reference the
+Unlike other memoization libraries that use `alias_method` to reference the
 original method, leaving artifacts in the including class, memoization in
 Michie is encapsulated in a module.